yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/dashboard/create-user-groups.md

 This also works for Single Sign On (SSO) as well, you can specify the group ID when setting up SSO.

-This feature is available to all our Cloud and Multi-Cloud users.
-For On-Premises installations, this feature is available for customers with an "Unlimited" license.
+This Role Based Access Control (RBAC) feature is available to all our SaaS users.
+For On-Premises installations, this feature is available for customers with at least a 5-node or Cloud Native Unlimited-node license.

 In order to manage user groups, ensure that you have either "admin" or "user groups" permission for your user, which can be enabled by your admin.

 > **NOTE:** A user can only belong to one group.

-## <a name="user-group-dashboard"></a>Create a User Group with the Dashboard
+## Create a User Group with the Dashboard

 ### Step 1: Select "User Groups" from the "System Management" section